Nocturne07/CozyPet/README.md

 # 🐾 CozyPet
 This project was developed for the **COMP9001 Final Project**.
 CozyPet is a simple yet engaging command-line game where players can raise and care for a virtual pet.
-Choose from a variety of animals like a dog, cat, rabbit, chipmunk, or raccoon.
+Choose from a variety of animals.
 Keep your pet alive and happy by feeding it, playing with it, and handling unexpected events.

+**Game Core**: Choose the right game props according to the unexpected events to ensure that your pet can grow up happily!

 ---